scordio/jimfs-junit-jupiter/README.md

 JUnit Jupiter offers a
 [`TempDirFactory` SPI](https://junit.org/junit5/docs/5.10.0/user-guide/#writing-tests-built-in-extensions-TempDirectory)
 for customizing how temporary directories are created via the `@TempDir` annotation.
-The SPI allows libraries like Jimfs to provide their own implementation.
+The SPI allows libraries like Jimfs to provide their implementation.

 First-party support was requested in [google/jimfs#258](https://github.com/google/jimfs/issues/258).
-However, Google has not yet started using JUnit Jupiter and first-party support may only be provided when Google does so.
+However, Google has not yet started using JUnit Jupiter, and such first-party support may only be provided when Google does so.

 Because of that, this extension was created to aid all the users who would like a smooth integration between Jimfs and JUnit Jupiter.
-If Google ever offers first-party support for this integration, this project will likely be discontinued.
+This project will likely be discontinued if Google ever offers first-party support for this integration.

 ## Compatibility